-8 Breathing and Other Breathing Exercises with Shapes: In this post, you will read about the benefits of deep breathing, why breathing techniques work and why the LAZY 8 BREATHING technique that I recommend has worked so well for us.
+In this post, you’ll learn about the benefits of deep breathing, why breathing techniques work, and why the Lazy 8 Breathing technique has worked so well for us.

-I will also take you through other breathing exercises for kids using shapes (square breathing, triangle breathing, star breathing) .
+I’ll also share other breathing exercises using shapes such as square breathing, triangle breathing, star breathing, and rainbow breathing.

 However, is it easy to start a breathing exercise during a meltdown?